microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

     2. Select Fabric Workspace
     3. Click `Select`
     4. After publish is complete, navigate to Fabric Workspace
-    5. Click `...` next to the Semenatic model for Power BI report
+    5. Click `...` next to the Semantic model for Power BI report
     6. Click on `Settings`
     7. Click on `Edit credentials` (under Data source credentials)
     8. Select `OAuth2` for the Authentication method